-1. Identification Identification of compliance risk is articulated in the Compliance Risk Statement (CRS).
-CRS entails reference of regulations, risk cause, risk control, and action plans for prevention purpose.
+- Identification Identification of compliance risk is articulated in the Compliance Risk Statement (CRS).
+CRS entails reference of regulations, risk cause, risk control, and action plans for prevention purpose. - b.
+Evaluation All identified risks are assessed by each risk owner.

-2. Evaluation

-All identified risks are assessed by each risk owner.
 The output of assessment is a compliance risk profile for every work unit.

 Risk assessment is carried out based on the risk's occurrence likelihood and its potential impacts.
-Risk owners also assess the effectiveness of control measures
+Risk owners also assess the effectiveness of control measures.

+- Monitoring

+Risk monitoring is part of an

+adequate compliance risk

+management.
+Monitoring

-- 3. Monitoring - Risk monitoring is part of an adequate compliance management.
-Monitoring activities include identifying and overseeing compliance risk appetite statement (RAS). - 4.
-Mitigation Compliance risk mitigation is carried out by: - a.
-Reviewing risk identification process to ensure the process has been carried out appropriately. - b.
-Reviewing the appropriateness of control and mitigation activities. - c.
-Reviewing the appropriateness of compliance risk assessment process, including that the process has considered historical sanction data.
+activities include identifying

+and overseeing compliance risk

+appetite statement (RAS).

+- d.
+Mitigation Compliance risk mitigation is carried out by:

+- Reviewing risk identification process to ensure the process has been carried out appropriately.

+- 2. Reviewing the appropriateness of control and mitigation activities.

+- 3. Reviewing the appropriateness of compliance risk assessment process, including that the process has considered historical sanction data.